grand skink one of NZ's largest and most threatened

 - Habitat

-- Rocky outcrops, schist tors, and tussock grasslands in the high country of Central Otago.
-Requires rocky habitats with deep crevices for shelter and sun-exposed surfaces for basking.
-Prefers north-facing slopes where the sun warms the rocks, allowing the skinks to thermoregulate even in the cool mountain climate.
+- Rocky outcrops, schist tors, and tussock grasslands in Central Otago high country.
+Requires deep crevices for shelter and sun-exposed surfaces for basking.

 - Range

-- New Zealand - found only in Central Otago, in the tussock grasslands and rocky outcrops of the Cromwell Gorge and surrounding areas.
-One of the most restricted ranges of any New Zealand lizard, confined to a handful of sites on the Schist rock formations of the Lindis and Pisa Ranges.
+- Found only in Central Otago.
+Tussock grasslands and rocky outcrops of Cromwell Gorge and surrounding areas.
+Confined to Schist rock formations of Lindis and Pisa Ranges.

 - Endemism